NguyenGiap25072004/Smart-Agriculture-Monitoring-and-Control-System-using-LoRa-network/README.md

 ---
 4. Web Dashboard
-Simply open the index.html file in any modern web browser (Google Chrome / Edge).
+Connect all devices and paste the Local IP to run your website in any Browswer (Google Chrome / Edge).

 Update the Firebase initialization config block inside script.js with your specific Firebase project credentials.